flrgh/bcdf/README.md

       --download-to <PATH>  Base directory for storing downloaded content [default: ./data] --no-download         Don't download anything
-      --no-spotify          Don't create Spotify playlists -h, --help                Print help
+      --no-spotify          Don't create Spotify playlists
+      --url <URL>           Scan only a single url
+  -h, --help                Print help
   -V, --version             Print version
 ```

 ## status

-I wrote `bcdf` for my own personal use.
-It works, but there are warts.
-I don't
+I created `bcdf` for my own personal use.
+While it does work, it is fairly
-anticipate putting much effort into UX improvements/documentation to make it
+unpolished and inelegant.
+At this moment I have no concrete plans to make it
+more usable/suitable to a wider audience (though I guess this could change), so
-suitable for a wider audience, so manage your expectations accordingly.
+manage your expectations accordingly.
+I'm generally open to receiving outside
+contributions, but please make an issue first to discuss.